jkernion-indeed/proctor/docs/quick-start.md

 ### Testing your groups

-You can test the different buckets by appending the query param `prforceGroups`.
+Test the different buckets by appending the query param `prforceGroups`.
 For example, `?prforceGroups=bgcolortst1` would temporarily put you into bucket 1 of the `bgcolortst` test, and would set a `prforceGroups` cookie to keep you in that group for the length of your browser session.